getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/stacktrace.md

 `package`:

 : The "package" the frame was contained in.
 Depending on the platform, this can be different things.
-For C# it can be the name of the assembly, for native code it can be the path of the dynamic library, etc.
+For C#, it can be the name of the assembly.
+For native code, it can be the path of the dynamic library, etc.

 `platform`:

 : This can override the platform for a single frame.
-Otherwise the platform of the event is assumed.
+Otherwise, the platform of the event is assumed.
 This can be used for multi-platform stack traces, such as in React Native.